timacdonald/json-api/README.md

 Sparse fieldsets allow clients to limit the attributes returned for a given resource type.
 Sparse fieldsets are part of the JSON:API specification and work out of the box for your resources.

-As an example, say we are building out an index page for our blog posts.
-Each blog post has an "author" relationship.
-For this particular index page, we only need to access each post's `title` and `excerpt`.
-For the author of the post we only need their `name`.
+As an example, say we are building out an index page for our blog posts where we show the post title, excerpt, and the authors name.
+If the client wishes, they may limit the response to only include these attributes for the returned resources.

-To achieve this we will send the following request that will include the author relationship and then we will use sparse fieldsets to limit the attributes returned for each resource type.
-The post will only contain the `title` and `excerpt` attributes, while the author will only contain the `name` attribute.

-You will notice that the include is `author`, while the resource type used in the sparse fieldset parameter is `users`.
-This is because internally in our application our "author" relationship returns a `User` model.
+To achieve this we will send the following request.

 ##### Request

 ```
 GET /posts?include=author&fields[posts]=title,excerpt&fields[users]=name
 ```

+You will notice that the include query parameter is `author` while the sparse fieldset parameter is `users`.
+This is because authors _are_ users, e.g. the Eloquent `author()` relationship returns a `User` model.

 ##### Response